laekettavong/react-working-with-redux/README.md

+# React-Working-With-Redux
+A simple demonstration on using Redux to manage application state.

+##

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>